 Do you know why your cat likes to knock things over?
 What’s your theory?
 In fact, does he do it?
 Not all domestic cats do.
 What percentage of cats do this?
-Despite what experts say I don’t believe we have a full and certain answer to these questions so I’ll provide mine but I’m not certain either.
+Despite what experts say I don’t believe we have a full and certain answer to these questions so I’ll provide mine but I’m not completely certain either.
+But this form of feline behavior strongly indicates the reasons given below.

 I have the distinct impression that when cats knock things over (say, off a table or shelf) they are doing it to arouse your attention.
 They are provoking you into action.
 They’ll do other things too, with the same objective (I discuss this below).
 The reason why they want to get your attention is because, as far as they are concerned, at that particular time, you’re not giving them enough attention and often the desire is to get you to provide some food or perhaps to go outside with them on a hunting trip.
 The fact that it is a time of day which is unsuitable to humans is irrelevant to the cat because we are cats to a domestic cat.
 They probably find it hard to understand why we don’t want what they want.